openhie/openinfoman/README.md

 ## Tests

-The generic install without libraries and the libraries installations include simple tests.
+The generic install without libraries and the libraries installations include simple tests as bash scripts.
 The tests do not cover the majority of functions, they are rather meant as a simple test for first level functionality in a help desk environment.

 ```sh
 $ bash resources/scripts/install_test.sh